-If you’re about to embark on the wreck diving trip of a life time to Chuuk Lagoon, you may wish to know where the wrecks are located.
+If you’re about to embark on the wreck diving trip of a life time to Chuuk Lagoon (formerly Truk Lagoon), you may wish to know where the wrecks are located.
 The above Truk Lagoon wreck map shows the rough positions of many of the more popular wrecks.

 Truk Lagoon Wreck Map

-The above Truk Lagoon map is a bit busy.
+The above Truk Lagoon wreck map is a bit busy.
 This is unavoidable simply because there are so many wrecks in Truk Lagoon.
-This is why this Mecca for wreck diving is so popular with wreck divers.
+The number of wrecks in such close proximity is why this Mecca for wreck diving is so popular with wreck divers.

 There’s no place in the world where there are so many great wrecks all in one place and situated in such close proximity to each other.
 You are simply spoilt for choice.